py5coding/py5book/reference/py5tools_live_coding_copy_code.md

 If the `copy_name` parameter contains date format codes, the string will be formatted with the current timestamp.
 If `copy_name` is omitted, it will default to your filename stem followed by `"_%Y%m%d_%H%M%S"`.

-This function will not work if the live coding feature is being used in a Jupyter Notebook because the code is not in a Python file that can be copied.
+This function will not work if the Live Coding feature is being used in a Jupyter Notebook because the code is not in a Python file that can be copied.

-If live coding is watching the directory for changes, the backup copy will be a zip file containing every file in the watched directory.
+If Live Coding is watching the directory for changes, the backup copy will be a zip file containing every file in the watched directory.
 Otherwise, it will be a regular Python file.
 The appropriate filename suffix will be set if `copy_name` does not already have it.
 It won't overwrite an existing file if the file it tries to write to already exists.

 A suggested use case for this is to put the function calls in your code but leave them commented out.
 When you have working code that you want to create a backup for but don't want to pause your workflow to do that manually, simply uncomment the code and resave the file.
 A copy of the code will then be created for you in the `archive` subdirectory.

-This function will do nothing when not running through py5's live coding feature.
+This function will do nothing when not running through py5's Live Coding feature.

 Look at the online ["Live Coding"](/content/live_coding) documentation to learn more.